trustedsec/SysmonCommunityGuide/chapters/configuration.md

 ![Fields definition](./media/image12.png)

-As of the latest version we have defined as event types:
+As of the latest version we have defined as event types, one does need to be aware that not all fields and all event types will apply to both Sysmon fo Windows and Sysmon for Linux:

 * **NetworkConnect** - Network connections made by processes on the system; both TCP and UDP